sassoftware/sas-cert-prep-data/README.md

 To complete the examples in this book, you must have access to SAS windowing environment, SAS Enterprise Guide, SAS Studio, or SAS University Edition.

 ### Prep Guides
-- [SAS Certified Specialist Prep Guide Base Programming Using SAS 9.4](https://www.sas.com/store/books/categories/certification-guide/sas-certified-specialist-prep-guide-base-programming-using-sas-9-4/prodBK_72102_en.html) prepares you to take the new SAS 9.4 Base Programming -- Performance-Based Exam.
+- [SAS Certified Specialist Prep Guide Base Programming Using SAS 9.4](https://www.sas.com/store/books/categories/certification-guide/sas-certified-specialist-prep-guide-base-programming-using-sas-9-4/prodBK_72102_en.html) prepares you to take the new SAS 9.4 Base Programming - Performance-Based Exam.
 The associated data sample data directory is named [specialist-prep-guide](https://github.com/sassoftware/sas-cert-prep-data/tree/master/specialist-prep-guide).
-- [SAS Certified Professional Prep Guide Advanced Programming Using SAS 9.4]() prepares you to take the new SAS 9.4 Advanced Programming -Performance-Based Exam.
+- [SAS Certified Professional Prep Guide Advanced Programming Using SAS 9.4]() prepares you to take the new SAS 9.4 Advanced Programming  - Performance-Based Exam.
 The associated data sample data directory is named [professional-prep-guide](https://github.com/sassoftware/sas-cert-prep-data/tree/master/professional-prep-guide).

 ### Contributing
 We welcome your contributions! :handshake: Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to submit contributions to this project.